9ae/ace/characters/yule.md

 Yule is a noble heroic character subverted.
 While he wants to live by a good moral code, he betrays his tribe because he believes that unity will be for the greater good.
 Unlike most hero-types he is not single sighted and blind, the complexity of his character lies in him being able to make compromises.

+---

+## Arc

+Journey: Means matter on the journey towards an end

+Story:

+Unlike Zaki who approaches things with rage, Yule is careful planning.
+What does Yule want?
+To end all tribal warfare by unification.
+Because of the Church's success in Atonia and Nuna, he really does belief that people across different cultures can unite under one faith.
+He truly belief that it will be the unifying thread to allow people to have empathy for one another.

 ------

 ## Reasons